 - student status details such as academic specialization and activities, class schedules, and courses taken

-- The right to seek the amendment of their educational records
+- The right to seek the amendment of their education records

-- The right to consent to the disclosure of their educational records
+- The right to consent to the disclosure of their education records

 - The right to obtain a copy of their school’s Student Records Policy